spress/spress.yosymfony.com/docs/developers/events-list/index.md

 ## EnvironmentEvent {#environmentevent}

-This class let you get the configuration repository, add converters and extend Twig.
+This class lets you get the configuration repository, add converters and extend Twig.

-#### Get the configuration
+#### Get the configuration {#get-configuration}

-Alter the configuration require get the configuration repository.
+You have to load configuration repository to be able to alter the configuration.
 [ConfigRepository](https://github.com/yosymfony/Config-loader#repository)
-contain both site configuration and global configuration merged.
+contains both site configuration and global configuration merged.
-ConfigRepository have a access array interface.
+ConfigRepository have an array access interface.

 ```
 $subscriber->addEventListener('spress.start',